Options for Grinding Slag and Pozzolan for Use as Construction Materials

-Source: Loesche Mills for Cement and Granulated Blast Furnace Slag E 2016, pg.
-3
+Note.
+Adapted from Loesche Mills for Cement and Granulated Blast Furnace Slag E 2016, pg.
+3.

 Thermal stressing in vertical roller mills when drying and grinding very moist materials has led to development of improved designs to cope with these conditions.4 The most common way to generate heat for drying raw materials in the mill is by utilizing a hot gas generator (HGG) to produce high temperature gases to drive off the moisture.

 Figure 3.
 Unitherm HGG.

 Table 3 shows a comparison of yearly cost for heating raw material as an operating cost.

 Table 3.
 Cost of operating HGG for drying materials.

 Note: The above cost is based on $3.50/MM kJ

 It should be noted that GBFS devitrifies at approximately 700°C, thereby losing its hydraulic properties and thus excessive temperatures should be avoided.17 Using excess process heat from the cement plant, if available, or storing material in covered storage reduces the cost of drying.
 Material drying occurs in the air suspension between table and classifier in a VRM.7 For Ball Mill drying, a separate dryer is required ahead of the mill.
 In some cases, if the moisture is not too elevated, the drying may be done in the ball mill classifier as shown in Figure 4 below.